What is data management as a service (DMaaS)?

 DMaaS is typically an operating expense that goes up and down based on how much service the customer is consuming.
-It is technically possible to provide DMaaS using on-premises infrastructure or a private cloud offered by the DMaaS vendor, but all infrastructure must be provided and managed by the DMaaS vendor to be considered a service.
-Although it may be possible to do DMaaS this way, it is prohibitive to do so for logistical and cost reasons.
+It is technically possible to provide DMaaS using on-premises infrastructure, or a private cloud offered by the DMaaS vendor, but all infrastructure must be provided and managed by the DMaaS vendor to be considered a service.
+Although it may be possible to do data management as a service this way, it is prohibitive to do so for logistical and cost reasons.

 How DMaaS works

-As the name implies, DMaaS must be done as a service – it is not DMaaS if a company must purchase, install and maintain significant amounts of infrastructure to perform data management.
-The “as-a-service” moniker should be in keeping with the traditions of services that have created and defined the concept, such as Salesforce.com, Office365
+As the name implies, DMaaS must be done as a service -- it is not data management as a service if a company must purchase, install and maintain significant amounts of infrastructure to perform data management.
+The "as a service" moniker should be in keeping with the traditions of services that have created and defined the concept, such as Salesforce, Microsoft Office 365 and Google Workspace.

 Three advantages to DMaaS hosts over other data management solutions include: